That low energy funk has got to be one of the worst feelings doesn’t it?

 It’s these times when we know that we’re going to choose whatever quick fix will get us through and keep the wolves from the door – a rushed cuppa and a biscuit usually hitting the spot.
-But all too often this only serves to give us a quick boost followed by another period of exhaustion and low motivation and in reality instead of feeding ourselves, we’ve only fed the vicious cycle that actually keeps us tired, low and hormonal.
+But all too often this only serves to give us a quick boost followed by another period of exhaustion and low motivation and in reality instead of feeding ourselves, we’ve only fed the vicious cycle that actually keeps us tired and crabby, heavy and hormonal.

 So what’s the secret to getting off this hamster wheel successfully?
 Here’s 3 simple steps to do it: